IMSY-DKFZ/anthropomorphic-phantoms/README.md

 # Installation and setup
 To install this repository and its dependencies, you need to run the following commands:
-1. Make sure that you have your preferred virtual environment activated with one of the following commands:
+1. Make sure that you have your preferred virtual environment activated (we recommend Python 3.10) with one of the following commands:
     * `virtualenv ap` and then `source ap/bin/activate`
     * `conda create -n ap` and then `conda activate ap`
 2. Install the project by running `pip install .` in the `anthropomorphic-phantoms` directory.